ehedman/websocketNmea/README.md

 Currently there are twelve virtual instrument working:

     Log            : SOW, SOG
     Wind           : Real, Relative and speed
     Depth          : With low water warning and water temp Compass        : With heading
     Goggle Map     : With current satellite view and AIS radar view Clock          : The vessels time
     GPS            : Lo, Lat and Heading
     WaterMaker:    : Conductivity, temp, volume (separate project) Volt meter     : From ADC
     Current meter  : From ADC
     Temp meter     : From ADC (Directly in C/F from UK1104) Power Chart    : From ADC Live electrical power charting I/O Control:
     Relay ON/OFF   : From ADC (UK1104 only)
+    Telldus ON/OFF : Telldus Smart Home wireless outlet on/off

 ### Tested runtime environment